lammps/lammps/doc/rst/Errors_warnings.rst

    included one or more of the following: kspace, triclinic, a hybrid pair style, an eam pair style, or no "single" function for the pair style.

+*Fix langevin gjf using random gaussians is not implemented with kokkos* This will most likely cause errors in kinetic fluctuations.

 *Fix property/atom mol or charge w/out ghost communication* A model typically needs these properties defined for ghost atoms.